How to Do

-How to Do Prone Cobra on a Stability Ball
+How to Do Prone Cobra Stability Ball Exercise

 Your chin should be tucked in while lifting the torso off the stability ball.
 Keep your feet pointed straight ahead throughout the entire exercise.
 Stop and reposition yourself on the ball if you experience any low back pain.

-Preparation, kneel down and place your hips on the stability ball.
+Preparation, knee, and place your hips on the stability ball.

 Remember to keep your legs straight and your core tight.

 1. Brace the spine by drawing your lower abdomen inward.